spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### Additional Resources

-.. suggestion to remove the Additional Resources section and instead ask tutorial authors to include additional resources in line with the context of their main content, instead of in a separate list at the end that has no context.

-While this section isn't always necessary, sometimes you want to provide more resources for the reader who wants to learn something beyond what's in your tutorial.
-Sometimes these resources don't exist, but if they do, it's good to put them at the end of your tutorial to give the reader somewhere else to go.
+This section is optional.
+Try to weave resource links into the main content of your tutorial so that they are falling in line with the context of your writing.
-Usually a list of links using Markdown bullet list plus link format is
+For resources that do not fit cleanly into your narrative, you may include an additional resources section at the end of your tutorial.
+Usually a list of links using Markdown bullet list plus link format is appropriate:
-appropriate:

 ```
 * [A neat resource to learn